How to up the EMS ante

 By adopting the logo on business cards, marketing material and your website, you will be advertising the organisation as environmentally conscious.

-By promoting your EMS and environmental policy within tender documents and online, you'll help the organisation's image and perhaps play a part in winning new business.
+By promoting your environmental management system and environmental policy within tender documents and online, you'll help the organisation's image and perhaps play a part in winning new business.